Xild076/ObjectiveNews/paper/paper_v1-0.md

 First comes the textual encoding.
 The text is first split into sentences and preprocessed.
 The preprocess method is standard: removing stopwards and lemmatizing the text.
 This removed the excess fluff to the text, making it easier to determing the core of the text.

-Next comes textual embedding.
+In textual embedding, first comes textual embedding.
 For textual embedding, I used a lightweight model from huggingface, the all-MiniLM-L6-v2 sentence transformer.
 While it isn't as detailed as models like all-mpnet-base-v2, it works well enough and the comprimise is acceptable given computational constraints.

 Next comes self-attention (Authors note: I thought this was innovative at first, but turns out there is already a paper on it, go figure)[^2].
 Self-attention is a methodology used to determine the relevancy of information, and its usage would theoretically improve the clustering as the important information is singled out.